 “Mr. Helms?
 Mr. Helms?”

 I dialed the number again.
-This time it rang unanswered.
+This time it rang unanswered, and I let it ring.
 Finally, after a couple of minutes, someone – I assume it was Jesse – picked up the phone and dropped it back onto the hook.

 “Have we done something lately to piss off Jesse Helms?”
-I asked the editor who'd told me to call Helms.
+I asked the editor who'd told me to call the senator.

 “What happened?” he asked.